TCU baseball’s inconsistent season didn’t hurt in MLB draft as Frogs set record

 Day 3, the final day of the draft, saw five more Frogs selected for a total of nine.
 The previous record had been eight in 2011 and 2015.

-The program’s all-time leader in games played at 253, outfielder and Arlington Martin product Josh Watson went to the Milwaukee Brewers in the 15th round.
-The Brewers then took catcher Zach Humphreys in the 26th round, as Humphreys posted career-highs in batting average (.277), doubles (10), home runs (3) and RBIs (34) this season.
+The program’s all-time leader in games played at 253, outfielder and Arlington Martin product Josh Watson went to the Oakland Athletics in the 15th round.
+The Milwaukee Brewers then took catcher Zach Humphreys in the 26th round, as Humphreys posted career-highs in batting average (.277), doubles (10), home runs (3) and RBIs (34) this season.

 Other draft picks included Alex Isola to the Minnesota Twins in the 29th round; right-hander Jared Janczak to the Cleveland Indians in the 31st round; and Jake Eissler to the Indians in the 38th round.